-As of 2017, millions of people finance their home purchase with an FHA home loan.
+As of 2017, millions of people finance their home purchase with FHA home mortgages.
 This government backed loan is the most common option for people who have trouble qualifying for a conventional home loan.

 Here are 8 things you should know about the FHA home mortgage program before you start loan shopping: